 We regularly advise on contracts/programmes for improvement work, repair, maintenance, cleansing and grounds maintenance.
 We are currently acting for a London Council on their major borough-wide new homes scheme.
 We also deal with and support our housing clients in relation to construction disputes through our SP Adjudication team.

-Our Real Estate Team regularly acts for Housing Associations and ALMOs in relation to their property portfolios including disposals and acquisitions, leasehold management and title due diligence.
+Our Social Housing team regularly acts for RPs and ALMOs in relation to their property portfolios including disposals and acquisitions, leasehold management and title due diligence.

 - Possession cases based on anti-social behaviour and nuisance